 Download the Affidavit of Financial Support form

-- K-State Manhattan (main) campus: Word or PDF
+- K-State Manhattan (Main) campus: Fillable Form

 Applicants will not need to submit the affidavit of financial support form if they meet the following criteria:

 - H1 visa holder employed full-time and does not plan to change visa type